AmpersandTarski/documentation/installation/configuration.md

 Make sure ampersand.exe can be found, by putting it somewhere in you path.
 [See how you set Windows $PATH variable](http://youtu.be/9UFNdFw9KHs)

 ### Other environment variables
 Optionally, you may want to set some other environment variables.
-Have a look at the section [*Environment Variables* of the command line interface](../command-line-interface/command-line-interface) to see what variables exist.
+Have a look at the section [Environment Variables](../command-line-interface/environment_variables.md) to see what variables exist.